amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Reiss 3214](./figures/SlideRules/Reiss3214/front.jpg)

 ***Reiss Darmstadt***—This slide rule is a traditional Darmstadt rule, but it is made of aluminium.
 In terms of quality, this slide rule is as solid as any European model.
-But I detest its aluminium construction.
+But I detest its cold, harsh, aluminium construction.

 ![Reiss Darmstadt](./figures/SlideRules/ReissDarmstadt/front.jpg)